Plantar Fasciitis (Policeman’s Heel)

 Plantar fasciitis occurs when the thick connective tissue that supports the bottom of the foot (the plantar fascia) becomes inflamed due to overuse.

-The condition begins with faint pain like your heel has a bruise.
-Gradually, it progresses, you may experience chronic and severe pain that can interfere with everyday activities like work and exercise.
+The condition begins with faint pain, like your heel has a bruise.
+Gradually, it progresses, and you may experience chronic and severe pain that can interfere with everyday activities like work and exercise.
+People experiencing symptoms of plantar fasciitis may try to change the way they walk in an attempt to compensate for the pain.
+This shift can cause more complications with your back, hip, and knee, so it's important to seek out treatment for plantar fasciitis in a timely manner.

 Treatment for plantar fasciitis varies from non-surgical treatments to surgery.
-Your Resurgens doctor will carefully evaluate your condition before recommending treatment.
-Your doctor will not recommend surgery unless conservative alternatives are not sufficient.
+Your Resurgens doctor will carefully evaluate your condition before recommending a plantar fasciitis treatment.

 A Resurgens physician will be able to give you a more thorough rundown of your condition during your Foot and Ankle Center appointment.